Intensive Text Study

 1. First-Rate Academics

 RRC offers small, seminar-style classes, personal connections with exceptional faculty members, creative assignments and an emphasis on learning, not performance.
 Our professors are talented scholars who have chosen RRC because they want to teach rabbinical students in an intellectually vibrant, non-dogmatic environment.
 You’ll engage in challenging and academically rigorous courses.
 Professors will encourage you to ask questions about the relevance of course materials to contemporary Jewish life and to think about how to teach this to others.
+Read about the changes at RRC that are part of our Reimagining Rabbinic Education project.

 2. Intensive Text Study